amlcoftherockies/amlc-handbook/Foundation/community-structure.md

 #### Other Officers
 Additional roles may be defined by the founding team as the organization evolves, based on the needs of the community and strategic initiatives.

+#### The Board's Commitment to You

+The board has been intentionally composed with diverse expertise to fulfill these responsibilities.
+While it may hold final decision-making authority when necessary, we are committed to transparency, strong member involvement, and regular communication.
+Whenever possible, decisions will involve member input and sign-off, ensuring the board remains accountable to the community it serves.
+We will designate officers, all of whom have to be board members.
+We can add additional officers should the community or board advocate for it.

 ## Community Boundaries and Initiation